Pandora’s interactive voice ads now unlock premium audio features

 Premium access

-Premium access is already available to ad-supported users who are manually searching (typing) for specific songs or albums — if they agree to watch a video advertisement, they can get access to the specific music that they’re looking for.
-Now, this feature is extending to interactive voice ads, meaning that free users who search for a specific track with their voice will be invited to watch a video ad.
-If the user responds with an affirmative, the ad will play and then whatever song they requested will stream immediately after.
-If they respond with a “no,” then the original radio-like (i.e. not on-demand) music will continue to play.
+Premium access is already available to ad-supported users who type in a search for specific songs or albums.
+If the user agrees to watch a video advertisement, they gain access to the specific music they’re looking for.
+Now this feature is extending to interactive voice ads, meaning free users who search for a specific track with their voice will be invited to watch a video ad.
+If the user responds with an affirmative, the ad will play, followed by the requested song.
+If the user declines, the original (not on-demand) music content will continue to play.

-Brands on board for the beta include AT&T, Doritos, KFC, Lane Bryant, Purex Laundry Detergent, Unilever, T-Mobile, The Home Depot, Volvo, Xfinity, Acura, among others.
+Brands on board for the beta include AT&T, Doritos, KFC, Lane Bryant, Purex, Unilever, T-Mobile, the Home Depot, Volvo, Xfinity, and Acura, among others.

-Interactive voice ads are built on Pandora’s own voice assistant, called Voice Mode, which launched exactly one year ago today.
-Similar to Alexa, Siri, Google Assistant et al, Voice Mode responds to a command (“Hey Pandora”) and natural language requests, such as “play something different” or “add this song to my BBQ playlist.”
-Pandora users who opt-in to Voice Mode through their app’s settings will automatically have access to interactive voice ads.
+Interactive voice ads are built on Pandora’s voice assistant, called Voice Mode, which launched exactly one year ago today.
+Similar to Alexa, Siri, Google Assistant, and the like, Voice Mode responds to a command (“Hey Pandora”) and natural language requests, such as “play something different” or “add this song to my BBQ playlist.”
+Pandora users who opt into Voice Mode through their app’s settings will automatically have access to interactive voice ads.

-It is worth noting that the interactions within the voice ads are currently pretty basic, and are restricted to simple “yes / no” responses, though it will understand variations such as “sure,” “why not,” and “okay.”
+It’s worth noting that the interactions within the voice ads are currently pretty basic and are restricted to simple yes or no responses, along with variations such as “sure,” “why not,” and “okay.”

-“We are starting with a very simple ‘yes/no’ format as listeners get used to hearing and interacting with voice ads,” Claire Fanning, VP for Ad product strategy at Pandora, told VentureBeat.
+“We are starting with a very simple ‘yes/no’ format as listeners get used to hearing and interacting with voice ads,” Claire Fanning, VP for ad product strategy at Pandora, told VentureBeat.
 “It’s a totally new concept to them, so we need to keep it simple as this behavior modifies.”

-In the future, such ads could become more conversational, with back-and-forth discussions between advertisers and consumers helping to solicit feedback on products and brands, and perhaps feed into broader market research campaigns.
-While Pandora’s plans might not evolve precisely in this direction, it helps to illustrate some of the options that may be on the table in the future.
+In the future, such ads could become more conversational to solicit feedback on products and brands and perhaps feed into broader market research campaigns, though Pandora’s plans might not evolve in precisely this direction.

 “The possibilities are endless, but we are sensitive to the fact that we are asking consumers to implement a new behavior,” Fanning added.